 Proposed Modification Number Paragraph in Pre- Submission JCS JCS Pre-Submission origina l text with track ch anges Reason

 Winchcombe 250 450

 Bishop's Cleeve 1,200 625

 Comparison goods ,

-Location Comparis on goods (net sales s area, sq m)
+Location on goods (net sales

-2021 2026 2031
+Cl.
+II.
+I 2021 2026 2031

 Cheltenham 7,466 25,605 45,494

 Gloucester 6,819 23,381 41,542

 Tewkesbury 516 1,773 3,150

 Winchcombe 19 65 115

 Bishops Cleeve 75 258 458

-Convenience good 's
+Convenience good ls

 Location Convenier nce goods (net sale s area, sq m)

 2021 2026 2031

 Cheltenham 577 1,252 1,805

 Gloucester 2,120 2,967 3,664

-Proposed Modification Number Paragraph in Pre- Submission JCS JCS Pre CS Pre-Submission original text with track changes Reason
+Proposed Modification Number Paragraph in Pre- Submission JCS JCS Pre -Submission original t ext with track ch anges Reason

 Tewkesbury 770 910 1,025

 Winchcombe 188 196 203

 Bishops Cleeve 1,924 2,031 1,117

-floorspi sequen 5.
-Ke that contribute to supported.
-Town centre develout above and will principles.
-Proposals that he Cheltenham Town Proposals for retacentre, or are no robustly assessed be set out in the set and having regarded from the centres will be detail, leisure, cult to the vitality and lopment will be confident to the compromise of the compromise of the centre and Tewkill and other mains to the requirement of the centre and Tewkill and other mains to against the requirement with the requirement of the centre and the centre he district plans, of ard to the key prince the regeneration of the second of e determination of e development and e gnated centres will propriate to its role ner centres or sustant e will be supported.
-Es that are not localither the JCS or Diquential test and impropriate test and impropriate test and impropriate to its role ner centres or sustant e will be supported. nccordance with the in this policy.
+floorspansequents sequents 5.
+Key that contribute to supported.
+Town centre deve out above and wi principles.
+Proposals that h Cheltenham Town Proposals for retacentre, or are no robustly assessed be set out in the set and having regards and having regards and having regards and having regards and having the control of the vitality and lopment will be confident and the compromise of the he district plans, of a scale that is ape the health of othe health of othe health of othe health of othe cestury Town Centrent town centre use with a policy in expression of the second control of t e determination of development and gnated centres will propriate to its role ner centres or sustants trategies for Gloupe will be supported.
+The supported of the the JCS or Dequential test and impropriate test and impro f relevant planning community facilities I be promoted and and function as set inable development ucester City Centre,